lasa-scio/lasa-scio.github.io/README.md

 # LASA Science Olympiad
-This is the website for LASA SciO, containing blog posts, contact info, an about page, etc. It can be found (here.)[http://lasa-scio.github.io]
+This is the website for LASA SciO, containing blog posts, contact info, an about page, etc. It can be found at http://lasa-scio.github.io

 ## Project structure
 The root directory contains the main html files, or what you see in the navbar (links, contact, blog, etc)